 Fishing is a tradition as old as time, but that doesn’t mean the sport has remained static through all these years.
 As new technology gives fishers an edge, they’re faced with a lot of decisions, including the decision between canoe vs kayak fishing.
+If you prefer the latter, read our best kayak list.

 The decision between these two types of boats can be a difficult one to make, especially since each option offers a wide variety of pros and cons.
 Ultimately, the decision is yours, but we can help you out.